rht-labs/tech-exercise/docs/slides/content/pair-and-mob-programming.md

 ##### Why do it?
 #### Pair Programming
-* Enables knowledge sharing between team members.
+* Enables knowledge sharing between team members
-* Increases the quality of work because it is reviewed and improved simultaneously.
+* Increases the quality of work because it is reviewed and improved simultaneously
-* Builds trust between team members.
+* Builds trust between team members
 </br>
 </br>

 #### Mob Programming
-* Ensures that the whole team understands how a specific feature is implemented or a problem is solved.
+* Ensures that the whole team understands how a specific feature is implemented or a problem is solved
-* Provides a quick way to onboard new team members.
+* Provides a quick way to onboard new team members